SilvanTeufel/TopDownRTSTemplate_V2_ReadMe/README.md

 Characters:
 - CameraBase ( A Small RTS Camera with cool responsive Camera-Jump)
 - UnitBase ( Used for Enemys - Ranged, Meele, Flying Units - Propertys like MaxHealth, Attackspeeed, Walkspeed are Adaptable)
-- ExtendedUnitBase ( Parent of UnitBase.
+- ExtendedUnitBase ( Child of UnitBase.
 Is the TopDown Character.
 Even more Adjustable Propertys.
 Can use WeaponTable, ScatterMine Shield and Spawn MouseBots)

 Controller:
 - ControllerBase (Your Soul)